-Many innovative tech companies shattered our expectations in 2018, whether they developed novel cancer treatment, generated new energy sources, or even planned a mission to Mars.
-Though there are too many such companies to count, here are 7 companies on the cutting edge to watch in 2019:
+Many innovative companies shattered our expectations in 2018, whether they developed novel cancer treatment, generated new energy sources, or even planned a mission to Mars.
+Though there are too many such companies to count, here are 7 companies–of all sizes and across industries–to watch in 2019:

 Since its establishment in 2002, SpaceX has introduced cutting-edge innovations into the commercial aerospace industry at an astonishing rate.
 In 2018, SpaceX pushed new limits.
 The company organized 18 successful shuttle launches and 48 satellite launches, delivered nearly 23,000 pounds of supplies to the International Space Station, and announced their intent to colonize Mars.
 This year, SpaceX will test their Mars spaceship prototype and assist NASA with new engines and boosters.

 Blue River Technology hopes to revolutionize farming with robotics and AI.
 One of their products eliminates weeds with the assistance of computer vision and AI; another product completely automates fertilization.
-In 2019, Blue River will continue to refine their computer imaging, robotics, and artificial intelligence technologies.
+This year, Blue River will continue to refine their computer imaging, robotics, and artificial intelligence technologies.

 Founded in Israel, White Raven is redefining the way self-driving cars interact with their environments by utilizing a visual search engine that enables cars to recognize and analyze information like street signs and landmarks.
 In 2019, White Raven will develop deep learning, computer vision, and self-driving technologies.

 The Germany-based clean energy company created the first housing development in which houses are connected via a virtual solar power plant.
-In 2019, Sonnen will continue to expand their project, which will eventually share energy across 4,000 homes.
+This year, Sonnen will continue to expand their project, which will eventually share energy across 4,000 homes.